morehwachege/morehwachege/README.md

 - 🎓 &nbsp; Studying Computer Science and Information Technology.
 - 💼 &nbsp; Web and Android developer, back-end and front-end web developer.
 - 🌱 &nbsp; Enthusiast in cyber Security and Tech trends .
-- ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
+- ✍️ &nbsp; Watching Movies and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
 - 💬 Ask me about
     - Web development